ros2/ros2_documentation/source/How-To-Guides/Installation-Troubleshooting.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sometimes ``rclpy`` fails to be imported because of some missing DLLs on your system.
-If so, make sure to install all the dependencies listed in the "Installing prerequisites" sections of the `installation instructions <windows-install-binary-installing-prerequisites>`).
+If so, make sure to install all the dependencies listed in the "Installing prerequisites" sections of the :ref:`installation instructions <windows-install-binary-installing-prerequisites>`).

 If you are installing from binaries, you may need to update your dependencies: they must be the same version as those used to build the binaries.